 Marketing & Selling Food

 Rules and regulations for selling food in WA state.
 Limited hard copies of the new 2019 edition of the “Green Book” are available through your local Extension office.
-The WSDA is updating their website with the 2019 edition to be available online soon.
+Find the most up to date version from WSDA.

 General Marketing Resources